maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="clear-and-clr"></a>
 ### `CLEAR` and `CLR`

-Clears the stored values of all variables and resets the dimensions of all arrays, resets the `DATA` pointer, and clears the runtime stack, thereby resetting all `GOSUB`s and `FOR...NEXT` loops.
+Clears the stored values of all variables, resets the dimensions of all arrays, resets the `DATA` pointer, and clears the runtime stack, thereby resetting all `GOSUB`s and `FOR...NEXT` loops.
 These same actions are performed when `RUN` is invoked, but `CLEAR` can be called within a program without restarting execution at the top. `CLR` is a common abbreviation, seen in AppleSoft, Commodore and Atari BASIC.
 This was changed from earlier Microsoft dialects, like BASIC-80, which used `CLEAR`.

 Some dialects allow a parameter to be passed to define how much memory to reserve for string storage.
 Examples included BASIC-80 and TRS-80 Level II.
 This is not supported in RetroBASIC, which has (effectively) unlimited memory.

 #### Variations:

 Wang BASIC offers a number of variations on `CLEAR`.
-Using `CLEAR` by itself performs a `NEW`, erasing the program completely. `CLEAR P` removes all the lines of the program but leaves the variables intact.
+Using `CLEAR` by itself performs a `NEW`, erasing the program and all its data. `CLEAR P` removes all the lines of the program but leaves the variables intact.
 Line number parameters can follow the P, in which case only the range of lines between (and including) those numbers will be removed.
 This usage matches what most dialects called `DELETE`. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared `COMMON`.
 These variations are used to allow one program to call another at runtime, a feature that most dialects that support this implement using the `CHAIN` command.

 The TRS-80 allows a single numeric expression as a parameter.
 If present, it sets aside that amount of memory for storing strings.